- Paid Parental Leave

 As long as a full-time employee retires under a primary City-sponsored retirement plan, they may continue to participate in a City-sponsored health insurance plan as a retiree.
-Contact the Employee Benefits Division of the Human Resources Department for plan options and monthly premium rates.
+Contact the Employee Benefits Division of the Human Resources for plan options and monthly premium rates.

 Retiree Health Insurance Reimbursement Program